 Everest Diary

-Who is Everest Sleeping Beauty?
-Story of Francys Arsentiev
+Everest Sleeping Beauty: Story of Francys Arsentiev

 Mt Everest (8848.86m) is one of the most desired mountain climbing adventures in the world.
 The stories revolving around the Mt Everest expedition are fascinating.
 Most of the stories retold by climbers are inspiring.
 However, some of them are quite tragic and will send shivers down your spine.